-Students are admitted to the School of Business Administration Honors Program as entering freshmen, based on high school rank and SAT scores.
+Students are admitted to the School of Business Administration Honors Program as entering freshmen, based on high school GPA and academic credentials.
 If numbers permit, then additional students may be admitted at the end of freshman year (based on GPA).

 Take 5 business honors courses during the first 6 semesters.
 A co-op can substitute for one of the business honors courses.